Holidays and Tours for Butterflies and Moths in the Picos de Europa, Northern Spain

 © Teresa Farino

-Prices: 1100€, including half-board, en suite accommodation at the Hotel Avenida in Benasque, picnic lunches, hired minibus transport throughout, all entry fees and the services of Teresa Farino as leader.
-A single-room supplement of 130€ is applicable, but individual accommodation is limited.
-Although the cost of the tour is given in euros, clients may pay in sterling, the exchange rate to be calculated at the time of payment, using www.oanda.com.
+Price: 1,430€, per person, including half-board, en suite accommodation at the family-run Hotel Avenida in Benasque, picnic lunches, transport by hired minibus throughout, all entry fees and the services of the leader.
+A single-room supplement of 150€ is applicable, but individual accommodation is limited.
+Flights and travel insurance (obligatory) are the responsibility of the client.

 Group size: maximum 8 persons.